 - How did I perform against sales targets?
 How much revenue did I generate for the company?

-- How was my conversion rate?
+- What was my conversion rate like?
 Was it better than average?
 By how much?

 - What was the retention rate for the accounts I managed?
 How much revenue did that produce?

-- Did the accounts I managed generate upgrade revenue?
+- Did the accounts I managed generate additional revenue from upgrades?
 How much?

 - How many leads did I generate, and how much revenue did they produce?

-- How effective were my product demonstrations in increasing adoption or closure rate?
+- How effective were my product demonstrations in increasing adoption or conversion rate?

-Once again, this is not an exact science.
+Once more, this isn’t an exact science.
 You’re simply trying to demonstrate that you are data-driven and understand which metrics are the most important drivers of a business.

 Here’s a specific example of a work experience description with and without numbers to clarify.
-Which do you think is more persuasive?
+Which do you think is more convincing?

 WRONG – no measurable metrics